Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 Using Mise en Place in the Culinary Classroom

-Before cooking with kids, mise en place needs to be taught so that your middle and high school students are prepared for the kitchen.
+Before cooking with kids, mise en place must be taught so that your middle and high school students are prepared for the kitchen.
 Download this poster to help give students a visual guide.

 “The universe is in order when your station is set up the way you like it: you know where to find everything with your eyes closed, everything you need during the course of the shift is at the ready at arm’s reach, your defenses are deployed.”-Anthony Bourdain